 This is one of the most ambitious games I've ever played.
 It's trying to do a lot of things.
 Every region has GDP and a lot of the geopolitics are simulated.
 Also, a lot, if not most of the solar system is simulated.
 This is hard sci-fi with a lot of space physics simulated from my understanding.
 You could argue that this is several games baked into one.
 First of all you have the game on earth, where factions are struggling to gain control over nations, once you get into space, you have to manage space stations and fight space battles against aliens and possibly other factions.

 In Terra Invicta you don't control nations directly.
 You start out as one of 8 factions with completely different goals.
+One faction wants to ally with the aliens, another wants to exterminate them, a third one just wants to leave earth and so on.
 You have to influence nations to get some control of them and benefit from their resources.
 Eventually you'll get into space and start building space stations (stations such as the ISS already exist btw).
 More stable, or large nations are more difficult to gain control over, so you have to make short and long term decisions on what nations you want.
 You could take control of smaller, or less stable nations to quickly get access to their resources or maybe try to build them up, or you could try to gain control of ones that already have a space program.
 Since you eventually want to get to space, and the game uses some real world physics, you'll also have to consider what regions are suitable for space programs (near the equator is better overall).
 You'll quickly realize how much this game tries to simulate.
-Every country on earth has one or more control points with GDP and other information based on current real world data.
-It doesn't stop there, once you look at the solar system, you'll notice that the game doesn't only have the planets, but also larger asteroids and moons to colonize.
+Every nation on earth has one or more control points with GDP and other information based on current real world data.
+It doesn't stop there, once you look at the solar system, you'll realize that the game doesn't only have the planets, but also larger asteroids and moons to colonize, or build orbital stations around.

 The game also has organizations which you can use depending on what nations and agents you control.
 A lot of these are real world organizations such as intelligence agencies, military organizations, companies and criminal organizations (SAS and MI5 if you control the UK for example).
 Organizations will give you all sorts of bonuses and sometimes drawbacks in different areas.

 Some will argue that the UI and learning curve are the weakest parts of this game, and I must admit, it's very overwhelming at first.
 The game has so much information and so many things affecting each other, it can be difficult to find the things you're looking for.
 I still don't want to call it bad, even though recent Paradox titles have better UI.
 Same with the learning curve, you won't see your mistakes right away, it will take years before you realize you're in a death spiral, but you can also turn things around.
 Just don't expect to start the game and know everything right away.
-There is a tutorial now, but I haven't played it.
+There is a tutorial now, but it will only point you in the right direction early on.
+Since information is interconnected and scattered all over the place, the UI could really benefit from a nested tooltip system.

 Conclusion

 I haven't played this game enough to draw a final conclusion, but I think it's safe to say it's a good game.
-If you want an extremely complex and ambitious game that tries to do things that should not be possible, you should like this.
+If you want an extremely complex and ambitious game that tries to do a lot of things, you should like this.
 Whether or not it succeeds is up to you to decide, but I think it does a really good job, especially considering the size of the development team.
+If you like grand strategy games, hard sci-fi and some 4x elements, this game could be for you.